allen-hunter/cppMiniLint/README.md

 - symbol detection within member functions (this is not provided by pygccxml/castxml)

 ### Tests:
-- Detection of header protection (ie pragma once or ifdefs)
 - Detection of multiple classes within a single header
 - Detection of large comment blocks within member functions (commented out code)
 - Detection of long functions